Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 + They should be responsive and stretch/shrink t fit their containers.
 + When loading blueprints they should follow the pattern of Top left to bottom right.

 [provide an example of Blueprint placeholder for lists]

 [provide an example of Blueprint placeholder for model/project here]

+## Empty States

+Empty states are a design pattern we employ when the UI can't show content.
+When a dialog doesn't contain any items or a search doesn't retrieve any results.
+These state should not be very common but in the event that they occur its better to provide users with a designed experience instead of a blank screen (which is often seen as an afterthought).

+__Empty state layout__

+Empty state should display a non-interactive image coupled with a text tagline.

+__Search empty State__

+When a user searches in nVision and their results are not found we should display helper text to help them troubleshoot their query:

+> Example:
+  No Results found.
+Please refine your search
+  Here are some tips:
+  Check your spelling
+  Use first 3 characters of text to search

+__Image &amp; Background__
+The image should be neutral in tone.
+The background should also be neutral in tone compared to the normal state of the container.

+[Provide example of empty state in Sidebar dialogs]

+__Text Usage__

+The text should be very brief and follow the principles of [#Voice and Tone](Voice and Tone).

+__Action Options__

+Some Empty states should contain a way for users to add content to the component.

+[Provide example of Empty state with action text/button here]

+## Layouts

+Layouts are structured templates that provide consistency for common actions/patterns in the application.

+**Layouts guidelines to follow when creating/selecing layouts:**

++ **Content drives layout** - Understand how the information will be used before choosing a layout design.
++ **Priorities First** - Organize the content to display the most important information first
++ **Group like items together** - Make it efficient for users to sift through the content.

+#### Dashboard Layouts

+[provide example of dashboard layout here]

+#### Workspace Layouts

+[provide example of workspace layout here]

+#### List Layouts

+[provide example of List layouts here]

+#### Grid Layouts

+[provide example of grid layouts here]

 ## Notifications